 What is the Forgotten Joint Score (FJS) and When is it Used?

 Created in 2012, the Forgotten Joint Score (FJS) is a patient-reported outcome measure intended to determine a patient’s ability to “forget” about their affected joint after surgery or treatment (H, JM, K, & MS, 2014).
-Currently, the FJS is available for use on hip, knee, and shoulder replacements.
+As of October 2022, the FJS is available for use on hip, knee, and shoulder replacements.
 What makes the Forgotten Joint Score different from other total joint PROs is that it focuses on awareness of the joint instead of pain.